Yu Tamaki Hoso: International Solo Trombonist

 2010-2012: Tokyo Kosei Wind Orchestra

-2012-2013: Hochshule der Künste Bern in Switzerland to study with Ian Bousfield, under a full scholarship granted by the Ministry of Cultural Affair of Japan.
+2012-2013: Hochshule der Künste Bern in Switzerland to study with Prof. Ian Bousfield, under a full scholarship granted by Japanese government.
 Study completed with Auszeichnung (En: highest distinction)

 2013-2018: Sønderjyllands Symfoniorkester (South Denmark Philharmonic)